adri4silva/Phonegap-Plugins/README.md

 # Phonegap Hardware Plugins

-This is a demonstration tutorial of some hardware plugins from Cordova.
+This is a demonstration tutorial of camera & vibration hardware plugins from Cordova.

 ## Prerequisites